 Back in iOS 10 and earlier you could switch off AirDrop in the Control Centre (swipe upwards from the bottom of the screen) and only turn on AirDrop when it's needed.

 Since iOS 11 AirDrop is always on - as long as Bluetooth and Wi-Fi are on.
-So if you want to turn off AirDrop then just switch off those features.
+So if you want to turn off AirDrop you could just switch off those features, or by long-pressing on the section of Control Centre where you can access Wi-Fi and Bluetooth, you'll be able to access AirDrop options and turn it off.

 Disable 3G, 4G